It is never too late to turn on the light.

 If you can breathe, you can meditate.
 You do not have to have an hour each day.
 In fact, studies have shown that as little as 5 minutes a day can make a difference.
 Of course, though, like all practices, the more time you dedicate to your practice, the greater the benefits.
 But don’t let lack of time stop you from starting.
 Even 5 minutes a day is good.

-meditation instruction
+Mindfulness and meditation instruction

 I am also available for personal consultation and instruction.